 The following list shows which components must be installed and the way in which you specify them for an unattended installation.

-The keywords (Courier, bold) indicate how the individual components must be specified under ADDLOCAL= if an installation is performed without user interaction.
-The names of the individual components are case-sensitive!
+The keywords indicate how the individual components must be specified under AddLocal= if an installation is performed without user interaction.
+The names of the individual keywords for the components are case-sensitive!